Faulty chemical mix causes evacuation at Fond du Lac plant

-FOND DU LAC, Wis.
-(AP) — A Fond du Lac plant and some neighbors have been evacuated after a faulty chemical mixture at the business caused a yellow fog to dissipate from the building.
+FOND DU LAC — A Fond du Lac plant and some neighbors have been evacuated after a faulty chemical mixture at the business caused a yellow fog to dissipate from the building.

 About 90 to 100 employees were evacuated from the Milk Specialties plant Thursday.